Hanterdro/js-baker/README.md

 When e2e are started with the js-baker cli a webserver is automatically started (first free port between 4444 and 8888).
 The  port can be accessed in the e2e specs with `process.env.E2E_PORT`.

 For more implementation details take a look the *library* example (`examples/library/test`).

-## Known issues

-* The CLI assumes that the build directory is always `dist/`.
-Workaround: use own npm scripts for applications.